nghiapham1026/SpamClassification/README.md

 The project contains two scripts:
 - `LogisticRegressionSGD.py`: The Python implementation of SGD for logistic regression.
 - `LogisticRegressionSGD.java`: The Java implementation of SGD for logistic regression.
+The Java script is much faster than Python

 ## Usage